audreyfeldroy/cookiecutter-pypackage/README.rst

 Installation
 ------------

-Prior to installing cookiecutter-birdhouse, the cookiecutter and cruft package must be installed in your environment.
+Prior to installing cookiecutter-birdhouse, the cookiecutter and cruft packages must be installed in your environment.
 This is achieved via the following commands:

 .. code-block:: console